Tag Archive

 Angular

-• Running Angular tests in headless Chrome
+Running Angular tests in headless Chrome

 Angular has some great tooling for running tests, namely Karma and Protractor.
 By default (at least when using Angular CLI) they run using Chrome.
 So when you execute the tests from command-line, it will pop open a browser window where the tests execute.
 This works well enough, but sometimes you either don’t want to see that browser window pop open or you are running the tests in an environment where there is no graphical environment (on a CI server or a Docker container for example).

-There is nothing new in running Karma tests without a browser window, you have been able to do it with PhantomJS by installing the karma-phantomjs-launcher.
-PhantomJS has been good enough solution for this, but you might encounter some issues every now and then and need to add some additional polyfills etc. But Chrome now has the ability to run in headless mode since version 59, so you can use it to run tests without needing to install any additional packages and with a more standard environment.
+.
+PhantomJS has been good enough solution for this, but you might encounter some issues every now and then and need to add some additional polyfills etc. But Chrome now has the ability to run in headless mode since version 59, so you can use it to run tests without needing to install any additional packages and with a more standard environment. -

-• Using RxJS with AngularJS
+Using RxJS Observables with AngularJS 1

 Reactive programming with RxJS has become quite popular lately in the frontend world, partly because it is included in Angular 2 and many people have already started learning it even though a stable version is not out yet.
 But if you are currently working with Angular 1, you don’t have to wait until you start using Angular 2 in your production apps to start using RxJS, since RxJS itself is stable and can be used with any framework.